Roketfy claims to be your Virtual Listing Assistant by offering Artificial Intelligence (AI) driven functionality that:

 My Roketfy Verdict

 In short, don’t bother.
-This tool comes up short and is overpriced and there are far better tools out there to help Etsy sellers boost views, visits, and sales on Etsy.
+This tool comes up short and is overpriced (unless paying annually) and there are far better tools out there to help Etsy sellers boost views, visits, and sales on Etsy.

-Its AI Writer was underwhelming and you can achieve SEO-friendly product descriptions with the free ChatGPT alone.
+Its AI Writer was underwhelming and you can achieve SEO-friendly product descriptions with free ChatGPT.